ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 The data is in the file `nba2017-salary-points.RData`, located in the `data/` folder of this github repository.
 The original source of the data is the website [www.basketball-reference.com](http://www.basketball-reference.com/)

-Open a new session in Rstudio, and make sure you have a clean workspace:
+Open a new session in Rstudio, and make sure you have a clean workspace by typing this command on the console:

 ``` r
 # remove existing objects
 rm(list = ls())
 ```

 You can download the `.RData` file to your working directory, and then `load()` it with the code below.
-Do NOT include these commands in your source Rmd file; simply type them sirectly on the console:
+Do NOT include these commands in your source Rmd file; simply type them directly on the console:

 ``` r
 # download RData file into your working directory